Wayne County, Indiana: Government

 Court: The county maintains a small claims court that can handle some civil cases.
 The judge on the court is elected to a term of four years and must be a member of the Indiana Bar Association.
 The judge is assisted by a constable who is also elected to a four-year term.
 In some cases, court decisions can be appealed to the state level circuit court.

 County Officials: The county has several other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk.
 Each of these elected officers serves a term of four years and oversees a different part of county government.
 Members elected to county government positions are required to declare party affiliations and to be residents of the county.

 Politics

 Wayne County is very Republican, even by the standards of traditionally Republican Indiana.
 It has not supported a Democrat for president since 1936.
-As a measure of how Republican the county has been, it voted for Barry Goldwater during Lyndon Johnson’s 44-state landslide of 1964–albeit by 73 votes.
-Since then, the Democrats have only come reasonably close to winning the county three times.
-Bill Clinton held the GOP to pluralities during both of his bids, and Barack Obama came within three percent of carrying the county in 2008.
+Since then, the Democrats have only come reasonably close to winning the county four times.
+Lyndon Johnson lost the county by only 87 votes in 1964, Bill Clinton held the GOP to pluralities during both of his bids, and Barack Obama came within three percent of carrying the county in 2008.